scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 check code for errors, inconsistencies and code styles, before the code is committed.

+This template uses a number of pre-commit checks.
+In this section we'll detail what is used, where they're defined, and how to modify these checks.

+#### Pre-commit CI

 We recommend setting up [pre-commit.ci][] to enforce consistency checks on every commit and pull-request.